 This course provides a practical overview of network security and related topics.
 General threat classifications are discussed as they relate to the CIA triad: eavesdropping (confidentiality), man-in-the-middle (integrity), and denial-of-service (availability).
 Real-world attack incidents and implementations are used to tie concept to reality.
-Defensive technologies including and techniques, authentication/authorization, access control, segmentation, log/traffic monitoring, reputation-based security, and secure protocol (SSH, TLS, DNSSEC) usage are discussed and demonstrated.
-Prereg: COMP 410.
+Defensive technologies and techniques, including authentication/authorization, access control, segmentation, log/traffic monitoring, reputation-based security, and secure protocol (SSH, TLS, DNSSEC) usage are discussed and demonstrated.
+Prereq: COMP 410.